ericcames/ansible.cli/README.md

 Downloading Ansible Automation Platform
 =========
 This will download the software and setup an inventory file for 2.4 rpm, 2.4 containerized, 2.5 rpm, 2.5 containerized.
-For the containerzied version it creates the non root account (ansible-svc).
+For the containerized version it creates the non root account (ansible-svc).
 You will need to validate that you have the correct checksum for the software that you are going to use.
-You will be prompted with system output before the automation proceeds.
+You will be prompted with system checks before the automation proceeds.
 Additionally all of your credentials will be vaulted so your CISO will love you.

 ![alt text](https://github.com/ericcames/ansible.cli/blob/main/images/CLIprompt.png "Prompt")